Investing term

 The full return from an investment — price change plus any income (dividends, interest) it paid.

-Total return is the complete return from an investment — the price change plus any income it paid, like dividends or interest.
-Looking only at price understates how much you actually earned, since reinvested dividends compound into a large share of long-run stock returns.
-Total return is the honest, full-picture measure of performance.
+Total return is the complete return from an investment — the price change plus any income it paid, like dividends or interest, usually assuming that income is reinvested.
+Looking only at the price understates how much you actually earned, sometimes by a lot.

 For example